will-j-richards/will-richards/src/work/moodhwb.md

 </div>

 <p class="article-content">
-        In collaboration with Carbon Studio, we incorporated illustrations and videos into the design to make it informative and appealing.
+        In collaboration with <a href="https://carbonstudio.co.uk/" aria-label="Carbon Studio">Carbon Studio</a>, we incorporated illustrations and videos into the design to make it informative and appealing.
 </p>
 <h2 class="article-content">
         Evaluation and feasibility study